Zilliqa/ZIP/zips/zip-19.md

 # Change to staking parameters

-In the upcoming Zilliqa `v8.0.0`, the block time is expected to be reduced as a result of various improvement within the core protocol.
-The block reward in `v8.0.0` will be adjusted accoordingly to preserve the previous inflation rate.
+In the upcoming Zilliqa `v8.0.0`, the block time is expected to be reduced as a result of various improvements within the core protocol.
+The block reward in `v8.0.0` will be adjusted accordingly to preserve the previous inflation rate.
 As such, the following parameters in the staking contract will be adjusted as follows:

 | Parameter | Phase 1 | Phase 1.1 |
 |-------------- | ------------- | --------- |